 Iced-up units, in the summer.

 As the weather heats up across much of the U.S., one common concern is the formation of ice on HVAC units.
 This can be caused by a number of issues, but usually has to do with thermostats being set too low, worn fan belts, or blocked, dirty, and malfunctioning tubes.

 For those paying attention, there is a bit of a theme here.

 This is the number one way you can be sure your units are working properly for the duration of their lifetimes.

 Have a specific issue you’d like an answer to?
-Contact us today.
+Check out our FAQ page.